inifarhan/inifarhan/README.md

 <br/>
 <br/>

-Let's connect 👨‍💻 and forge the future together.😁
+Let's connect 👨‍💻 and forge the future together.

 **Check the Repositories and don't forget to give a star.** 👇